YakDriver/smarterr/docs/api.md

 )
 ````

-You can use these constants when passing key-value pairs to `AddError`, `Append`, or `EnrichAppend`, or when defining tokens in your config files.
+You can use these constants when passing key-value pairs to `AddError`, `Append`, or `EnrichAppend`, or when defining tokens in your Config files.
 For example:

 ```go
 smarterr.AddError(ctx, diags, err, smarterr.ID, id)
 ```

-Or in your config:
+Or in your Config:

 ```hcl
 token "identifier" {